happynear/caffe-windows/matlab/demo/NeuralArt/README.md

-A caffe implementation of Neural Art
+A Caffe Implementation of Neural Art
 ============

 Based on paper